bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 Example usage:
 ```
 queue.sync {
-    print("This runs synchronously")
+    print("This code executes synchronously")
 }

 queue.async {
-    print("This runs asynchronously")
+    print("This code executes asynchronously")
 }
 ```

 ### Barrier Flags for Exclusive Access
-As part of our read and write safety, we need to ensure that we don't try to access an element in our cache while it is being modified.
-To do that we can use the `.barrier` flag on asynchronous operations to guarantee exclusive access to our data during write operations.
+As explained in the section about [thread-safety](#understanding-thread-safety), we need to ensure that we don't allow access to an element in our cache while it is being modified.
+To do that, we can use the `.barrier` flag on asynchronous operations to guarantee exclusive access to our data during write operations.
 ```
 queue.async(flags: .barrier) {
     print("This task runs exclusively on the queue")
 }
 ```

+Now that we've had a brief look at `DispatchQueue`, let's next examine the underlying storage mechanism we'll use for our cache.

 ## Understanding NSCache
 `NSCache` is a special type of mutable collection that can be used for storing key/value pairs, similar to a [Dictionary](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/collectiontypes#Dictionaries).
-However, unlike a regular dictionary, `NSCache` automatically evicts its contents when system memory is low.
+However, unlike a dictionary, `NSCache` automatically evicts its contents when system memory is low.

 ### Other Key Features of `NSCache`
 - **Thread safety:** `NSCache` is inherently thread-safe for read and write operations.
 - **Cost-based eviction:** You can optionally assign the `cost` of an item when storing it in cache, and a [`totalCostLimit`](https://developer.apple.com/documentation/foundation/nscache/1407672-totalcostlimit).
-Eviction will start either when system memory resources are low, or when the cache reaches the `totalCostLimit`.
+Eviction will start either when system memory resources are low, or when the cache's total cost reaches the `totalCostLimit`.
 - **Delegate Support:** `NSCache` provides a [delegate](https://developer.apple.com/documentation/foundation/nscachedelegate) to handle object eviction.
 The delegate provides a method for taking some action when an object will be evicted from the cache.

-## Creating a Thread-Safe Generic Cache
+## Creating a Thread-Safe, Generic Cache
-Building on the previous sections, we'll incorporate `DispatchQueue` and `NSCache` to create our `Cache` class.
+Building on what we've learned in the previous sections, we'll incorporate `DispatchQueue` and `NSCache` to create our `Cache` class.

 ```
+// 1
 class Cache<Key: Hashable & Sendable, Value: Sendable> {
-    // 1
+    // 2
     private var cache = NSCache<WrappedKey, WrappedValue>()
     private let queue = DispatchQueue(label: "com.cache.queue", attributes: .concurrent)

-    // 2
+    // 3
     func getValue(for key: Key) -> Value? {
         queue.sync {
             cache.object(forKey: WrappedKey(key: key))?.value
         }
     }

-    // 3
+    // 4
     func set(_ value: Value, for key: Key) {
         queue.async(flags: .barrier) { [self] in
             cache.setObject(WrappedValue(value: value), forKey: WrappedKey(key: key))
         }
     }

-    // 4
+    // 5
     private class WrappedKey: NSObject {
         let key: Key